Who you are may be very different from who you think you are

 Your money is not who you are

 Your money is not who you are, either.
-Money is vital in life, it buys necessities like food, clothing, and shelter, but having much money does not make you a more worthwhile person, and having little money does not make you a less worthwhile person.
+Money is vital in life.
+It buys necessities like food, clothing, and shelter, but having a huge amount of money does not make you a more worthwhile person, nor does having a small amount of money make you a less worthwhile person.

-People in countries outside the United States have the mistaken impression that everyone in the U.S. is rich.
+People in countries outside the United States have the mistaken impression that everyone in America is rich.
 We're not.
-While even our low income and poor people may have more than folks in some countries, many people here are struggling to survive.
+While even our low income and poor people may have more than citizens in other countries, many people here are struggling to survive.

 Sometimes we make the mistake of thinking being rich will solve all our problems.
 If that were true, we'd never see celebrities on drugs or alcohol or acting in a self-destructive way.

-It's been said that rich people are some of the unhappiest people in the world.
+It's been said rich people are some of the unhappiest people in the world.
 I don't know if that's true.
 I'm not rich.
-But I am relatively happy.
+But I am relatively happy, and I'm not rich.

 Don't get me wrong.
 It's not a sin to be rich.
 It's not evil to have a lot of money.
 The problem comes when you identify being rich with who you are.